nasa/opera-sds-pcm/report/dswx-s1-validator/README.md

 ## Frequently Asked Questions (FAQ)

 No questions yet.
 Propose a question to be added here by reaching out to our contributors!
 See support section below.

+- **Q: One or more of the Python dependencies installed via `pip install` are not available on my machine / environment**

+  A: Consider [building the dependency from source](https://devguide.python.org/getting-started/setup-building/) on your machine.
+For example, a reported missing dependency on an Apple M2 MacBook with Python 3.9.6 is `sqllite3` and requires a build from source following [this guide](https://til.simonwillison.net/sqlite/build-specific-sqlite-pysqlite-macos).

 ## Support